SunHaozhe/SunHaozhe.github.io/_posts/2019-06-26-python-multiprocessing-gather.md

   Python skills
 ---

-This experiment was run on Linux-4.9.125-linuxkit-x86_64-with-Ubuntu-18.04-bionic (indeed, in a docker Virtual Machine) with Python 3.6.8, the system had 4 physical cores with 4 hyperthread, thus 8 logical cores.
+This experiment was run on Linux-4.9.125-linuxkit-x86_64-with-Ubuntu-18.04-bionic (indeed, in a docker Virtual Machine) with Python 3.6.8, the system had 4 physical cores with 4 hyperthreads, thus 8 logical cores.

 An incorrect way to do:
 ```